 • This system has extremely low acquisition costs.

 • Swapping out a filled jug with a fresh, empty one takes about 10 seconds, and not one drop of sap is spilled.

 • Replacement 5-gallon jugs and lids are readily available at no cost, all you have to do is ask around at commercial kitchens.

 • The plastic taps and connectors will never rust.

-So there you have it, our homemade “half n’ half” collection system significantly reduced acquisition cost, increased efficiency and we had no ants to contend with.
+So there you have it, our homemade “half n’ half” collection system significantly reduced acquisition cost, and increased efficiency, and we had no ants to contend with.
 I only wish it hadn’t taken me years to discover how relatively easy sap collection could be this way.

-If there is a drawback in using this system it’s that a filled 5-gallon cooking oil jug weighs about 43 pounds, lending new meaning to the term “heavy lifting.”
-But, there is one more sap collection strategy that might work for you as well.
+If there is a drawback in using this system, it’s that a filled 5-gallon cooking oil jug weighs about 43 pounds, lending new meaning to the term “heavy lifting.”
+But, there is one more sap collection strategy that may work for you as well.

 4-Gallon Plastic Jugs